 Bulletin Board The SCM world contains a world-readable bulletin board (see Figure 2(b)) that conveys both static and dynamic information about the game and all factories over the course of the simulation.
-The static information includes the simulator settings (e.g., number of simulated days), and product information,
+The static information includes the simulator settings (e.g., number of simulated days), and product information, namely a list of the consumers and producers of all products (i.e., all factory's positions in the production graph), and catalog prices, one per product, which is a nominal price that represents the starting point of trading prices, and can also be used by agents to guide negotiations.
+The dynamic information includes a breach list, where breaches of contract are reported; and a financial news section, which is updated only periodically (except in the case of bankruptcy), that reports the financial standing of all factories.

-(a) The two potential breach conditions: insufficient funds and insufficient products.

-(b) The bulletin board includes Simulator Settings, Product Information, Financial Reports, and the Breach List.
+- (a) The two potential breach conditions: insufficient funds and insufficient products. - (b) The bulletin board includes Simulator Settings, Product Information, Financial Reports, and the Breach List.